Downtown Cairo’s History Lies in its Splendid Streets

 Café Riche came into existence only one year before Groppi did, in 1908.
 It, too, is another significant part of Downtown’s landmarks.
 The café had a different name before Henry Recine bought it and changed it to Café Riche.
 He was a French man who bought the café in 1914; however, he had not kept its ownership for so long.
 Right away, he sold it to a Greek man, Michael Nikoapolits, but the café’s name had not undergone any changes again.

-Café Riche was a meeting hub for artists, intelligentsias, revolutionaries, philosophers, and everyone who had a belief to hold onto.
+Café Riche was a meeting hub for artists, intelligentsias, revolutionaries, philosophers, and everyone with a belief to hold onto.
 People also claim that this café had witnessed more than a few historically substantial events.
-Café Riche shapes a part of Downtown’s history due to the events that took place throughout the 20th century.
+Café Riche shapes a part of Downtown’s history due to the events throughout the 20th century.
 It was the place where King Farouk met his second wife.
-It was also the same place where a failed assassination on the last Coptic Prime Minister of Egypt took place.
+It was also the same place where a failed assassination of the last Coptic Prime Minister of Egypt took place.

 Being a meeting hub for firm believers of thoughts and ideas, including the revolutionaries, Café Riche was their meeting point.
 During the significant revolution of 1919, members of the revolution gathered in the basement of the café.
 They used to organise their activities there as well.